The Future of Exhibition Design Spaces

 This would be a challenge!

-In the following meeting, I returned with design images and a visual look of how the show could be experienced.
-At this stage it was signed off by the university, and agreement to commence work was undertaken.
-What I wanted to do at this stage was involve my visual artist and have them have a direct input on the project approach.
+In the following meeting, we returned with design images and a visual look of how the show could be experienced.
+At this stage it was signed off by the university, and an agreement to commence work was undertaken.
+What we wanted to do at this stage was involve our visual artist and give them a direct input on the project approach.
 However, after much discussion this was objected in favour of keeping the aesthetic in line with realism.

 This decision would later prove to throw up several other design challenges.